dev-tty0/Piforce-Web/README.md

 <<<<<<< HEAD
 # Piforce-Web

+# Fork specific information
+# -------------------------

-This fork of the original code by devtty0 has an improved user interface and added features - see the help file text for more information
+This fork of the original code by devtty0 has an improved user interface and added features - see the help file text for more information.
+The source code provided here is provided so you can see the methods used.
+As the SD card image contains images and videos it is too large for upload here.
+You will need to download the image file from this link and burn to a 4GB or higher SD card:

+# -------------------------

 Piforce-Web is a raspberry pi image which creates a wireless access point and creates a web-page containing images and links to the naomi games which you own, and allows you to netboot these games from your phone, laptop or tablet.